AroLeaf/komponents/genshin/readme.md

 # Genshin Impact Stats

 > **WARNING!**\
-> This widget is far from ready out-of-the-box, it requires two automate flows and even a web server to function properly.
+> This widget is far from ready out-of-the-box,
+> it requires two automate flows
+> and a web server to function properly.

 A widget to show:
 - commissions